What is Minimum Advertised Price (MAP)? And How to Create a Competitive MAP Policy?

 What is MAP Policy?

-Minimum Advertised Price Policy is a mutual agreement between the manufacturer and retailer to ensure the displayed price of the product does not fall below the MAP.
-This means that even though retailers can sell these products below the minimum advertised price through coupons and discounts, they cannot advertise below the MAP established by the manufacturers in the MAP policy.
+The Minimum Advertised Price Policy is an agreement between the manufacturer and retailer to ensure the displayed price of the product does not fall below the MAP price.
+This means that even though retailers can sell these products below the minimum advertised price through coupons and discounts, they cannot advertise below the MAP price established by the manufacturers in the MAP policy agreement.

 Minimum Advertised Price.
 MAP Policy.
 GrowByData